 Amazon also owns the largest data centers in the world, and here is one score in which it handily beats Google.
 AWS data centers are located in 9 regions around the world: 3 in the US and the other 6 scattered strategically around the world.
 A tenth one is coming up in China exclusively for that market, and will be completely isolated from the others to placate Chinese concerns about US government snooping.
 In 2013 Amazon also won a coveted contract to create GovCloud, a private cloud expressly for the U.S. government.
-Clearly, Amazon is the 800-lb gorilla when it comes to cloud service providers-- because of this, we've created a 2-part post on implementing GuardRail with Amazon AWS EC2.
+Clearly, Amazon is the 800-lb gorilla when it comes to cloud service providers.

 Although we have focused here on compute facilities, these vendors are giants that easily offer a huge array of other services.
 From NetworkWorld: “Not only does AWS have EC2, the direct competitor to GCE, but it also has a variety of storage options (like Google), including Simple Storage Service (S3), Elastic Block Storage (EBS), and RedShift the data warehousing platform.